ortolot/formalettre/src/lib.typ

     // Set default values for recipient-specific optional fields
     // destinataire.nom is required
-    // destinataire.adresse is optional as there exist organization with only a
+    // destinataire.adresse is required (but may be an empty list as there exist
-    // name and a locality.
+    //     organization that only have a name and a locality)
-    if "adresse" not in destinataire or is_empty(destinataire.adresse) {
-        destinataire.adresse = ()
-    }
-    // destinataire.adresse may alse be a simple string or content,
-    // convert it to a list
-    else if type(destinataire.adresse) == str or type(destinataire.adresse) == content {
-        destinataire.adresse = (destinataire.adresse,)
-    }
     // destinataire.commune is required
-    destinataire.pays = destinataire.at("pays", default: none)
-    destinataire.sc = destinataire.at("sc", default: none)
+    // destinataire.pays is optional and handled by bloc_adresse()

     // Bloc d'adresse de l'expéditeur, utilisable pour l'en-tête et l'enveloppe expediteur.bloc_adresse = bloc_adresse(expediteur, capitalisation: capitalisation)